Gujarat Mineral Development Corporation Limited

 37. BEYOND MINING : INITIATIVES OF GMDC THROUGH

 37.1 International Centre of Excellence in Mining Safety & Automation (iCEM):

 The Director has been appointed for International Centre of Excellence in Mining Safety& Automation (iCEM).
 The Centre has started functioning as an autonomous institution.

 37.2 International Stone Research Centre (ISRC):

 International Stone Research Centre (ISRC) is an initiative of Govt. of Gujarat todevelop skilled human resource as Stone Artisans and development of technology for StoneIndustry.
-The Centre initially will focus on Skill development and Demonstration ofTechnology and Best Practises in the Stone Industry.
+The Company is reviewing the centre in consultation with Government of Gujarat.

-37.3 International Centre for Entrepreneurship & Technology (iCreate):
+37.3 International Centre for Entrepreneurship & Technology (icreate):

 Your Directors are pleased to place on record their deep appreciation for the sincereservices and co-operation extended by the officers employees and workmen of the Companyat all levels.
 They also wish to place on record their gratitude for the confidence placedin them by financial institutions and investors.
 Further your Directors wish to thankvarious departments of the Central Government viz. the Ministry of Environment and ForestMinistry of Coal Ministry of Mines and various bodies of State Government of Gujarat viz.Industries & Mines Department the Finance Department Commissionerate of Geology andMining and Gujarat State Pollution Control Board.
-The Directors also extend theirheartiest thanks to the esteemed customers and shareholders of the Corporation for theirvalued co-operation.
+The Directors also extend theirheartiest thanks to the esteemed customers and shareholders of the Company for theirvalued cooperation.